invenia/blog/_posts/2021-01-22-navigating-first-internship.md

 subjects, both within and outside your role.

-I had the incredible opportunity to contribute to my organization in ways beyond the scope of my title.
+I had the incredible opportunity to contribute to my organization in ways beyond the scope of my job description.
 Yes, this is because of the supportive nature of the company and the flexibility that comes with working at a smaller organization, but it also would not have happened had I not shared what I am interested in.
 I gained fantastic experience